November 29, 2018

 If you're not creating content on a consistent basis, you're missing out on a critical sales pathway.
 This guide will help guide you on your journey to create great content and teach you everything you need to know to drive traffic and increase conversions using content creation.

 When you develop high quality content, you provide useful information to potential customers in your industry.
 Effective content draws these consumers to your website, encouraging them to engage and become lifelong customers.
-Managing a blog on your business site lets customers know about any exciting new projects you're developing and introduces them to the ones you have that will fit their needs.
+Managing a blog on your startup or business site lets customers know about any exciting new projects you're developing and introduces them to the ones you have that will fit their needs.

 Content creation is essential to reaching today's target audience.
 Experts estimate that more than 77 percent of Internet users read blog articles regularly.
 In addition, 43 percent of users say they skim blog articles to find the information they need.
 That means the content you produce should be high quality, concise, and easy to read in order to be effective.